mtch99/Ballerz/README.md

 ## How? (technical)

-- [ ] Invite your friends after find Your friends
+- [x] Invite your friends after find Your friends
     - [x] Styles Find your friends bottom sheet
         - [x] Display bottom sheet in home page
     - [x] Invite Your friends Feedback vue

+* [x] Fix MakeFriendsScreenNot displaying list of users on first render
+    - [x] Refactor UserProfileListScreen
+        - [x] The view will contain the searchBar
+* [x] Fix FindYourFriendsScreen not srolling

+- [ ] Refactor MakeriendsView to enable FriendsShip Request
+    - [ ] Copy paste the FindYourFriendsView
+    - [ ] Refactor SearchBar title